ayumi-cloud/oc-security-module/README.md

 > This repo doesn't contain a full list of updates and changes from version 1 to 2 - For a full list, see the main update proposal module repo!
 The changes above only relate for the security module!

+### Plugin / App isolation

+This feature works the same way as Google's [Site Isolation](https://www.chromium.org/Home/chromium-security/site-isolation), in October II plugins and apps are sandboxed to prevent any malicious software spreading in the cms!
+This is the same way a sandbox program like [Sandboxie](https://www.sandboxie.com/) works.

 ## Reporting a Vulnerability

 We strive to make the code accessible to a wide audience of beginner and experienced users.